connorcarnes/pwshCloudflare/README.md

 ### Authentication

+`Set-CloudflareSession` creates a `[Microsoft.PowerShell.Commands.WebRequestSession]` object with the appropriate headers, saves it to `$Script:cfSession`, and uses it make subsequent API calls.
+By default `Set-CloudflareSession` only configures authentication for the current session.
+Use the `-SaveToFile` and `-LoadOnImport` parameters to save your configuration and have it load on module import. **Your credentials will be stored in plaintext**.
+Examples are included in the [Quickstart section below](#quick-start).

 API token and API Key authentication are supported.
 See [Get Started - Cloudflare Fundamentals](https://developers.cloudflare.com/fundamentals/api/get-started/) for details.

-`Set-CloudflareSession` handles authentication by creating a `[Microsoft.PowerShell.Commands.WebRequestSession]` object with the appropriate headers.
-The object is saved to `$Script:cfSession` and used to make subsequent API calls.

-You can store the configuration in a file with the `-SaveToFile` parameter.
-If you want the configuration to load on module import, use the `-LoadOnImport` parameter. **Your credentials will be stored in the file in plaintext**.
-See examples below.

 ### Quick start